GerardSh/SoftwareUniversity/01 C#/05 HTML & CSS/02 CSS Box Model and Typography/README.md

 - **Definition**: A collection of related typefaces that share common design elements but come in different styles or weights.
 This collection often includes variations such as regular, bold, italic, and so on.
 - **Example**: The _Georgia_ font family includes _Georgia Regular_, _Georgia Bold_, _Georgia Italic_, and _Georgia Bold Italic_.

-Summary
-- **Typeface**: The specific design (e.g., Georgia).
-- **Font Family**: The group of related typefaces based on that design (e.g., Georgia Regular, Georgia Bold, etc.).

-In CSS, the `font-family` property allows you to specify the typefaces or font families that should be used for the text.
-If the preferred typeface is not available, the browser will use the next option in the list, or fall back to a generic font family if none of the specified fonts are available.
-### Font / Typeface
 The terms **typeface** and **font** are often used interchangeably, but they have distinct meanings, especially in the context of typography and design.

 Typeface